open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - **serviceUrl** - The URL of the server that hosts the agent.
 - **speakerUri** - A unique string that uniquely identifies the agent in URI syntax.

-Let's use and analogy to illustrate the difference between the two.
+Let's use an analogy to illustrate the difference between the two.
 The _serviceUrl_ could be analogous to the exct address that can be used to locate the agent and the _speakerUri_ identifies the specific agent at that address.

 Agents or human conversants are free to choose any valid URI to identify themselves.  speakerUri's should be unique and ideally remain persistent for the whole lifetime of the agent or user.
 Ideally, the speakerUri should be a URN [5] but any valid URI can be used.
 The purpose of this URI is to provide a persistent unique key to the identity of the agent.
 It is not a requirement that this URI be resolvable to an actual location on the internet.
 The _serviceUrl_ is used for this purpose.